A Guide to Preventing Online Gambling Fraud

 Anyone who engages in online gambling understands that there’s a significant element of risk involved.
 Playing games of chance and letting the odds determine your fate always carries some danger that you’ll end up losing, but the rules you’re playing by are supposed to be fair.

-Fraudsters upend this delicate balance by forcing themselves into online gambling scenarios where they can, cheat, hack, and steal to take advantage of both the house and other players.
+Fraudsters upend this delicate balance by forcing themselves into online gambling scenarios where they can cheat, hack, and steal to take advantage of both the house and other players.
 How is fraud impacting the world of online gambling, and what can merchants to do get this problem under control?

 The most direct cost is the revenue lost to online fraud, but it doesn’t stop there.
-Merchants also suffer damage to their customer relationships, as victims wonder, fairly or not, why they establishments they trusted didn’t do more to protect their money.
+Merchants also suffer damage to their customer relationships, as victims wonder, fairly or not, why the establishments they trusted didn’t do more to protect their money.

 How Does Fraud Affect Online Gambling?

 Merchants who are unable to do so may have their accounts terminated and be forced to contract with “high risk” payment processors.
-As online gambling merchants are often categorized “high risk” by default, a chargeback problem can quickly limit their options for affordably and reliably accepting credit card payments.
+As online gambling merchants are often categorized as “high risk” by default, a chargeback problem can quickly limit their options for affordably and reliably accepting credit card payments.

 It’s always good to be wary of fraud that takes unexpected forms—fraudsters know the extent of the resources deployed to stop them and will often try novel approaches to get around these defenses.
 Certain fraud schemes, however, are seen time and time again.

-- Multiple Accounts/Account Takeover Fraud
+Multiple Account Fraud

-Also known as “friendly fraud,” this is when a legitimate customer files a chargeback under false pretenses to get their money back.
+Also known as friendly fraud, this is when a legitimate customer files a chargeback under false pretenses to get their money back.
 It’s often seen in online gambling, where someone who just lost a lot of money can simply call up their bank, claim that their card was used without their permission, and get reimbursed for their gambling losses.

 How Can Merchants Prevent Online Gambling Fraud?